wp-plugins/adrotate/readme.txt

 **Features**

 * Show random banners
+* Put random banners in pages or posts
 * Activate or de-activate banners at will
 * Edit/update banners
 * Preview banners on edit